 Table Ap.7-2 (in Appendix 7) lists special-status wildlife species occurring or potentially occurring in the Proposed Project area, with conservation status and habitat descriptions for each species.
 Figures Ap.7-3a through Ap.7-3k, Special-status Species Observations (Appendix 7), depict the locations of federal-and state-listed and state designated species of special concern that were observed during surveys conducted between 2011 and 2013.
 For species not observed during surveys, the potential for their occurrence was determined by biologists knowledgeable about each species based on the species' habitat requirements, range (including elevation), and previously recorded observations within the region.
+Potential for occurrence is ranked as present, high, moderate, low, and not likely to occur.
+The criteria used to make these determinations are listed in Appendix 7.
 Detailed accounts for these species are provided in the Biological Resources Technical Report (LSA, 2013b).